JohnRiddles/westraining-R/intro-to-R/07-programming.md

 One common need is to apply an operation to each individual element of a vector or list.
 As in most programming languages, this can be done in R through looping constructs.
-However, the use of loops in R is considered by some to be bad practice, and loops can significantly slow down the execution of one’s code in some cases, particularly when updating a data frame within a loop.
-This is not always true, such as when adding elements to a allocated list, but even in cases where loops do not increase run time, one should be hesitant to use loops since they are not consistent with R’s status as a (somewhat) functional vector-based language.
+However, the use of loops in R is considered by some to be bad practice.
+Loops can introduce bugs and can encourage practices which may slow the execution of one’s code.
+Some say they are okay in limited situations, but regardless one should be hesitant to use loops since they are not consistent with R’s status as a (somewhat) functional vector-based language.
 Another reason to avoid loops is that they can be difficult to translate into parallelized code.

 What do we do then?
 The alternative in R is vectorized operations.
 There are a number of ways to do this.
 First, let’s define a function that